mahadev495/ecom/README.md

 # Shopping 🛒
+This project is created as a part of the interview task.
-This is a mini e-commerce project.
+This is e-commerce webapp.

 ## To start application